 Bet on the SAT if...you are a good problem solver and aren’t afraid of the Big Bad English sections.

 Unlike the SAT, the ACT is meant to test mastery of high-school curricula.
 This means that, to do well, you should have been paying attention in class.
 The test is divided into four sections: Math, Reading, Science, and English (which contains an optional Essay).
 Each section tests separately, with time limits ranging from 35 to 60 minutes.
 Get Shmoop ACT Prep here!

 Content mastery is the name of the game, so students confident that their high school courses have prepared them well should kick butt.
 For those who snoozed through their English teacher's lectures and shine in science, the ACT may be attractive (probably more attractive than your English teacher.)

 Science.
 If you bombed any class having to do with particles, molecules, DNA, or heat transfer, you may have a hard time with this section.
-The ACT also packs lots of questions into each sections, so be prepared for rapid-fire answering.
+The ACT also packs lots of questions into each section, so be prepared for rapid-fire answering.

-Bet on the ACT If...Your high school transcript is full of advanced courses and you feel like you mastered the content for each course.
+Bet on the ACT if...your high school transcript is full of advanced courses and you feel like you mastered the content for each course.